Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 • iPad Air (4th generation and later)

-It can only be charged via the magnetic strip at the side of your iPad
+It can only be charged using the magnetic strip on the side of your iPad.

 1. Force Restart the iPad

-Your iPad can fail to charge the Apple Pencil due to a communication problem in the charging modules.
-Force restarting the iPad can solve this issue.
+Sometimes, your iPad can’t charge the Apple Pencil because of a glitch between the charging modules.
+Force restarting your iPad can often fix this.

-1. Disconnect the Pencil from the iPad and restart the iPad to check if the problem is solved.
+1. Disconnect the Apple Pencil from the iPad and restart the iPad to see if this solves the problem.

-2. If not, connect the pencil to the iPad and quickly tap on the iPad’s volume-up button.
+2. If the problem remains, connect the Apple Pencil to your iPad and quickly press the volume-up button.

-3. Now press the iPad’s volume-down button and then press & hold the power button.
+3. Then press the volume-down button, and finally press and hold the power button.

 Force Restart An iPad With a Top Button